Visit West Space

 West Space gallery full of audience members sitting and standing listening to a panel discussion

-Audiences listening to Akil Ahamat as part of 'Extinguishing Hope', 2024, West Space.
+Audiences listening to artist Akil Ahamat as part of 'Extinguishing Hope', 2024, West Space.
 Photography by Machiko Abe.

 Access